dominique jackson on hosting nyc's pride parade, 'pose,' and how ballroom saved her life

 The second season of Pose is coming up, what has been its impact in your own life?

 I’m just working 15 hours a day and loving it.
 People have to tune in because Pose has become one of the most authentic and true to heart shows on TV today.
 I’m not just saying that because I’m on it.
-In my experience, people are starting to see themselves, they’re starting to realise that people of LGBT+ identifications are human beings, too.
+In my experience, people are starting to see themselves, they’re starting to realize that people of LGBTQI+ identifications are human beings, too.
 We go through the same issues—homelessness, the want for love, to be able to work, all these things.
 We’re basically the same.
-People are just starting to realise its not about gender and race or religion, its about humanity.
+People are just starting to realize its not about gender and race or religion, its about humanity.
 It’s about human beings, not sex.
 We’re human beings first.